 After you remove wings from the package, thoroughly pat them dry with paper towels.
 Place the wings on a cookie sheet lined with a paper towel and loosely cover the chicken with wax paper.
 Then leave the wings in your fridge overnight, or at least for a few hours.
 If you’re short on time, there's another hack for getting crispy skin.
 Place the paper towel-dried wings in a large bowl or plastic bag and add in a mixture of baking powder (not baking soda) and salt, then shake it up.
 For every pound of chicken wings, use one teaspoon of baking powder and half a teaspoon of salt.

-When you're ready to bake, make sure the oven is hot (heat is the other trick to crispness).
+When you're ready to bake the wings, make sure the oven is hot since heat is the other trick to crispness.
 Preheat the oven to 425 degrees, line a rimmed baking sheet with foil and top with an oven-safe baking rack.
 If you don’t have a rack, spray the foil with nonstick baking spray to prevent the chicken from sticking.

 Place the chicken wings in a single layer on the rack and bake for approximately 35 minutes, flipping halfway through.
 They are done when the juices run clear or an inserted meat thermometer reads 165 degrees.

-If you're throwing a party, try going beyond Buffalo sauce to keep all mouths happy.
+If you're throwing a party, try going beyond spicy Buffalo sauce to keep all mouths happy.

 When the wings are done, let them cool for a few minutes before saucing them.
 Divide the wings into separate bowls and add different sauces to each.
 I like to serve a few different flavor profiles: There’s always something spicy (you can't go wrong with classic Buffalo), something sweet (like a honey barbecue) and something unexpected, such as soy ginger or lemon pepper.

-And last but not least, you've got to serve wings with blue cheese dressing (or a delicious ranch!) for dipping and a side of celery sticks.
+And last but not least, you've got to serve wings with blue cheese dressing (or a delicious ranch!) for dipping.
+Then don't forget a side of celery sticks to cool everything down.

 Now that you've perfected the basics, try spicing things up with these delicious wing recipes: